trovit/spike-todo-declarative-effects/docs/custom_effects.md

                         done: !!item.description
                       }));;
         return {
-          mutate: [{ path: ["todos"], newValue: todos }] };
+          setState: [{ path: ["todos"], newValue: todos }] };
     }
 );
 ```

-In the example shown above, the event handler for `loadTodosSucceeded` event returns an effects object containing a `mutate` effect that will set the new value of a part of the application state located at the `"todo"` path.
+In the example shown above, the event handler for `loadTodosSucceeded` event returns an effects object containing a `setState` effect that will set the new value of a part of the application state located at the `"todo"` path.

-Notice that the data associated to the `mutate` effect in the effects object is always a list of mutations.
+Notice that the data associated to the `setState` effect in the effects object is always a list of mutations.
 Each mutation is an object comprised of two properties:

 1. `path`: the path in the app state to get to the value we'd like to mutate.
 A path can be an array of strings like `['todos', 'status']` or a string in which each part of the path is separated by a dot, like `'todos.status'`.
 In both cases, the piece of state being mutated would be `appState.todos.status`.